TRaSH-Guides/Guides/docs/SQP/index.md

 <meta name="robots" content="noindex, noarchive, nofollow" />

-The Special Quality Profiles are Custom made and tested Quality Profile for specific needs or preferences.
+The Special Quality Profiles are custom-made and tested Quality Profiles for specific needs or preferences.

 !!! warning

     - Anything here is for private use only.
-It is prohibited to share anything related to SQP, such as setup information or links to the guide, in any public locations.:bangbang:
+It is prohibited to share anything related to SQP, such as set-up information or links to the guide, in any public location.:bangbang:
-    - I expect users who received the link to this page to honor this rule.:bangbang:
+    - We expect users who received the link to this page to honor this rule.:bangbang:
     - Any questions about SQP should be asked in the related discord, not in the main channel or any other public places.:bangbang:
     - Yes, you can mention in the public channels that you are using a specific SQP.
     - If others are interested, they can join by accepting the rules in the `access-to-sqp` channel.